-Amarinder meets Khattar, terms it courtesy call
+Amarinder Meets Khattar, Terms It Courtesy Call

-Chandigarh, Nov 29 (IANS) Former Punjab Chief Minister and Congress rebel Amarinder Singh on Monday called on Haryana Chief Minister and BJP leader Manohar Lal Khattar here.
+Chandigarh: Former Punjab Chief Minister and Congress rebel Amarinder Singh on Monday called on Haryana Chief Minister and BJP leader Ma-nohar Lal Khattar here.

 The duo described the surprise meeting as 'courtesy call'.